Category: S

 🌎 Coordinates

-According to the most recent United States Census data, Sangerville has a population of approximately 1,343 people.
-The town has a diverse age range, with a median age of 44 years.
-The population is predominantly Caucasian, with a small percentage of other ethnicities represented.
+As of the 2010 Census, the population of Stockbridge was 736.
+The town has a diverse age range with a median age of 44.5 years.
+The demographic makeup of the town is predominantly White, with small percentages of other races.

 🏞️ Nature & Environment